vigneshavm/Interview-questions/Prompt Commands.md

 6. Migration strategies between the two
 7. Monitoring and troubleshooting approaches

-Format as if I'm advising a technical steering committee.
+Format as if I'm explaining to interview panal.
 ```

 **Prompt 9: Disaster Recovery Strategy**